Cleveland Clinic logo

 What happens after heart valve surgery?

+You may be in the hospital for an average of three to seven days.
 After surgery, your healthcare team may move you to an intensive care unit (ICU) where they can monitor you closely.
 After that, you’ll be in a regular room.
-You may be in the hospital for five to seven days.

 Machines connected to you will monitor your blood pressure and heart rate.
 You may have tubes coming out of your chest to drain fluids.